aaesmail/angular-Recipe-Book/README.md

 ## Uses the following features in Angular:
 * Built with the angular CLI
-* Components, Services & Pipes
+* Components, directives, Services & Pipes
 * Http service provided by angular
 * Forms Modules
 * NgRx / Redux